tc39/proposal-temporal/README.md

 # Overview of Standard Objects in the `temporal` module

+### Civil Vs Instant Objects
+The word Civil indicates an object that does not have a relationship to the global timeline (UTC).
+The object could be anywhere/in any place.

+The word Instant indicates an object that has a relationship to the global timeline (UTC), and can assertively be mapped to a UTC date.

 ### Objects representing Civil Time

 Object name     | Description                                                         | Example